LavaGang/UDGB/README.md

 Third-party tool used bundled in binary form:
 - [7-Zip](https://www.7-zip.org/) is licensed under the GNU LGPL License.
 See [LICENSE](https://www.7-zip.org/license.txt) for the full License.

+External Archive downloaded and extracted from at runtime:
+- [Unity](https://unity3d.com/) is a trademark or a registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.

 UDGB is not sponsored by, affiliated with or endorsed by Unity Technologies or its affiliates.
 "Unity" is a trademark or a registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.